 3. Grapefruit Kombucha Agua Fresca

-Grapefruit can be a bit bitter to some people, but with the right ingredient combination it can make an incredible drink.
-In this recipe, we add kombucha to the mix to give it that extra kick.
+Grapefruit can be a bit bitter for some people, but with the right ingredient combination it can make an excellent basis for a mocktail.
+In this recipe, we’ve mixed in some kombucha for that extra kick.

 - 1 cup 100% grapefruit juice